girishrth/github-demo/README.md

 # github-demo
 This is for git command practice

-##Thsi code changes will be available in GITHUB
+##ThiS code changes will be available in GITHUB

+##ThiS code changes will be available in Local Repository